-At 97.3, Uruguay is one of the most literate countries in the world which consists of a large urban middle class.
+At 97.3 percent, Uruguay is one of the most literate countries in the world which consists of a large urban middle class.
 It is by no means a cheap travel destination but is gaining popularity among tourists looking for refined culture, fine cuisine and a less crowded vacation spot.

 Arriving in the capital of Montevideo is easy.
 Take a ferry or short flight from the neighboring big city of Buenos Aires, Argentina.
 Check-in at After Hotel which centrally located in one of the most exclusive residential neighborhoods of the city.
 The modern boutique hotel is affordable yet luxurious.
 There is a rooftop swimming pool with great views and a lobby bar that is popular on the weekends.
 From After, walk alongside the coast savoring the cool Atlantic breeze.
 For a historic stay, rent a furnished apartment at Palacio Salvo built in 1928 and once known as the tallest building in South America.